 Plus they have an outdoor kiosk selling ice cream 😋

 Best bits: The outdoor play areas were an absolute winner for us!
 I loved that there was so much to do for different age groups and they weren’t too busy.
+It’s brilliant for entertaining two kids of different ages.

 Worst bits: The animal side of it isn’t amazing compared to some other children’s farms we’ve visited, but this is also reflected in the price.
+They don’t allow picnics currently.

 Cost: I thought it was fantastic value for money!
 I also think this is one of the fairest pricing models I’ve seen.
 I hate that at most places adults pay the most and do the least!